binary-manu/binary-is-better/_drafts/pw_lifecycle.md

 producing an impossible hash from which the original can be recovered would work, but the use of `!` is historical, simple and effective.

-Password locking can be used to temporarily freeze logins for unused accounts, for example for a contractor whose contract is being renowned.
-We don't delete its account, we simply put it on hold.
 This is how a locked password looks like:

     test:!$1$ixE/9ivM$.BgDclGsEvrE/Uqd8TS9C1:18518::::::